jjingtang/JTang-CV/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
-  - title: Web Designer
+  - title: Developer
     company: Freelance
     company_url: ''
     company_logo: org-gc
     location: Home
-    date_start: '2020-01-01'
+    date_start: '2022-01-11'
     date_end: ''
     description: |2-
-        I help people customise their websites, include but not limited to:
+        I help ~20+ customers customise their IT related projects & websites, include but not limited to:

+        * Customised Gaming Room in VRChat and other purpose
-        * Personal Website like Portfolio
+        * Personal Websites, Portfolio like this one
         * Personal Blog or Podcast
-        * Small Business Website

   - title: IT Support
     company: Jiangyin National Hi-tech Industrial Development Zone